aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_autoscaler.html.markdown

 #### Ignoring Changes to tags and user_data

--> **NOTE:** You can utilize the generic Terraform resource [lifecycle configuration block](https://www.terraform.io/docs/configuration/resources.html?&_ga=2.50296422.1576589271.1605065528-344919894.1600241279#lifecycle-lifecycle-customizations) with `ignore_changes` to create a  a autoscaler group, then ignore any changes to that tags and user_data caused externally (e.g. Application Autoscaling).
+-> **NOTE:** You can utilize the generic Terraform resource [lifecycle configuration block](https://www.terraform.io/docs/configuration/resources.html) with `ignore_changes` to create a  a autoscaler group, then ignore any changes to that tags and user_data caused externally (e.g. Application Autoscaling).
 ```
-  # ... ignore the change about tags and user_data
+  # ... ignore the change about tags and user_data in alicloud_ess_scaling_configuration
   lifecycle {
     ignore_changes = [tags,user_data]
   }